 What Do Retirees Think the Best CD Accounts Have in Common?

-Safety, Accessibility and a Decent Interest Rate Are Important.
+Safety, Accessibility and Interest Rate.

 Most retirees agree that the safety of their principal is an important consideration for at least a portion of their savings.
 Certificates of deposit (CDs) certainly meet that criteria—but which are the best CD accounts for retiree’s needs?